grubersjoe/github-contributions-api/README.md

 ### Response interface

-The responses are formally structured like this:
+The responses are structured like this:

 ```typescript
 type Level = 0 | 1 | 2 | 3 | 4;